0.03

 Database Transactions Caveats

-If you log your outbound requests inside of parent app transactions (which you probably shouldn't), your logs will not be persisted if the transaction is rolled-back.
-You can circumvent that by opening another database connection to the same (or another database) when logging.
+If you log your outbound requests inside of parent app transactions, your logs will not be persisted if the transaction is rolled-back.
+Use a separate database to prevent this.

 Log Inbound Requests